The Bang Records StoryThe Bang Records story falls neatly into three parts. From 1965-1973, the label was established and

 Callahan.

-Thanks to Bob Hyde, Bud Buschardt, Randy Price, and Ed Bishop
+Thanks to Bob Hyde, Bud Buschardt, Randy Price, John from Wilmette, and Ed Bishop

 On to the Bang label discography